Morsetim/EduApp_ALC/README.md

 # EduApp_ALC
-This is an Educational App that qizzes that displays quiz.
+This is an Educational App that displays quiz.